mikemaccana/powershell-profile/README.md

 # Mike's Powershell Profile

 Heya.
 I've been using bash for about two decades before getting onto Powershell.
-I develop node and TypeScript apps at [CertSimple](https://certsimple.com).
+I've worked at both Red Hat in the early days and IBM's Dedicated Linux team.
+I now develop node and TypeScript while trying to make verifying websites (EV HTTPS) less painful [CertSimple](https://certsimple.com).

 If you come from a *nix background, and want to use Powershell properly, this is the right place.